openebs/openebs/contribute/design/1.x/cstor/20200511-cstor-backupandrestore.md

 #### CVC-Operator REST Interface

 The volume management api like create, delete, snapshot, clone etc have moved from m-apiserver to CVC-Operator as part of supporting the CSI Driver.
-The velero-plugin of volume API also should be moved to the CVC Operator as the velero-plugin api in turn depends on the volume snapshot, clone implementations.
+REST API of Maya-ApiServer to trigger backup/restore also needs to be implemented in the CVC operator as these APIs are using volume snapshot/clone API.
 Currently CVC Operator only supports declarative API via CRs, but plugin requires imperative API(REST API).
 The proposal is to implement a REST server within CVC-Operator to perform velero-plugin operations.
 The velero-plugin should identify the type of the volume and forward the REST API requests to the CVC Operator.

 Velero-plugin execute different REST API of CVC-Apiserver based on the type-of-request/API from velero.